MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

     }
 >

-1. When the 'Return' button is pressed, or in our case 'Next', this delegate will be called.
+> - 1: When the 'Return' button is pressed, or in our case 'Next', this delegate will be called.
 We need to check that the `textField` in question is our `titleTextField`.
-If so, then we want to move the user input onto editing the `contentTextView` leading to a nicer user experience.
+If so, then we want to move the user input focus onto editing the `contentTextView`.
+This makes the user experience nicer.

 ![image](simulator_keyboard.png)

 Great!
 We can finally allow the user to manage their note content.

-##Hold Up
+#Hold Up

-Hmm... did you see that the bottom toolbar is no longer visible when editing a note?
+Hmm... did you see that the bottom toolbar is no longer visible when we're editing a note?
 The keyboard appears over the top and our toolbar is no longer visible.
-Well, in this case it doesn't make a great difference to the user experience.
-However it's good to know how you could change this as there will be times when you do want to have this functionality available.
+Well, in this case it doesn't make a huge difference to the user experience.
+However, it's good to know how you could change this, as there will be times when you do want to have this functionality available.

 Let's set the scene for some constraint magic.

-##Constraint Connection
+#Constraint Connection

 > [action]
-> Add the following variables to your `NoteDisplayViewController`
+> Add the following variables to your `NoteDisplayViewController`:
 >
     @IBOutlet weak var deleteButton: UIBarButtonItem!
     @IBOutlet weak var toolbarBottomSpace: NSLayoutConstraint!